Spams-Tech/ev3-build-scripts/README.md

 ### Interactive Mode

 If you run the script without any build mode option (`-l`, `-g`, `-p`, `-a`), it will display an interactive menu for you to select which components to build.
-The `-j N, --jobs N`, `-q, --quiet`, `-o, --openblas` options are only effective when used with a build mode option mentioned above.
+The `-j N, --jobs N`, `-q, --quiet`, `-o, --openblas`, `-c, --clean` options are only effective when used with a build mode option mentioned above.
 If you only set them, you have to choose the build mode interactively later.

 ## Installation Instructions